Kraken vs Coinbase

 Both platforms emphasize security, but they differ in execution:

-- Kraken: Has a reputation for never being hacked.
+• Kraken: Has a reputation for never being was impacted by a security incident.
 It offers advanced security features like two-factor authentication (2FA), PGP email encryption, and customizable withdrawal whitelists.

-Verdict: Both are secure, but Kraken’s track record of avoiding major hacks gives it an edge among advanced users.
+Verdict: Both are secure, but Kraken’s track record of avoiding major security incidents gives it an edge among advanced users.

 Ease of Use